smcl/tpt/README.md

 ### Beyond

 * The executable is _enormous_ - see if we can trim it down somewhat.
 It's basically got the .net runtime bundled so maybe one small step could be creating one for those who already have it.
+Some mention of possible solutions in this recent HN thread https://news.ycombinator.com/item?id=23254283
 * There are zero tests :-O